-But is it legal to convert YouTube music videos into downloads for later viewing?
-Or, make any other conversions of copyright videos?
-That remains a confusing question, so here are a few more things to keep in mind.
+But is it legal to convert YouTube music videos into downloads, so that you can view them later?
+Or, make any other type of video conversion?
+That remains a confusing question, though here are a few more things to keep in mind.

 (2) YouTube isn’t suing anyone for converting videos.

-YouTube says ‘stream-ripping’ is a violation of their Terms of Service (TOS).
-But, they’re not going to sue anyone for this.
+YouTube says ‘stream-ripping’ is a violation of their Terms of Service.
+But they haven’t sued anyone for this.

 Sounded pretty serious.
 But the operators of youtube-mp3.org refused to comply.
 And interestingly, YouTube folded, and decided to never prosecute youtube-mp3.org.